algae514/zerocode-llm-chat/docs/usage.md

 1. Check that your `.env` file contains the correct API key
 2. Verify that the key has not expired
 3. Ensure you have sufficient credits/quota with your LLM provider

+### Model Not Found Errors

+If you see "model not found" errors:

+1. Make sure you're using a valid model name
+2. The application handles mapping friendly model names to their full API versions
+3. The model versions may change over time, check the provider's documentation

 ### Connection Problems